Personality Extrovert Sensitive Sentimental Perceptive

 Something new!
 ESFPs are drawn to new ideas, new fashions, new gadgets.
 Perhaps it is the newness of life that draws ESFPs into primary school, especially preschool and kindergarten grades.

 ESFPs love to talk about people with people.
 Some of the most expressive storytellers are ESFP.
 Her practical and often simple sharpness reflects mischievous benevolence.

 Almost all ESFPs love to talk.
 Some may be identified by the twenty-minute conversation it takes to ask or answer a simple factual question.

 What is your personality type?
 Find out by downloading Career Test

 ESFP career options

 Any activity that requires good performance or entertainment skills is well suited for ESFPs.
 Certain marketing roles that benefit from such skills may be a good option.
 ESFPs are also often found in occupations involving direct communication with clients and audiences where similar skills are useful.
 They can work in organizations of various sizes and industries.
 Social work or social counseling is also a favorable area for ESFPs.
 ESFPs often realize their artistic skills in media and entertainment organizations.

-We recommend taking the M.G M.M test in the Vocational Test app to obtain a more specific list of careers.
+We recommend taking the M.G M.M test in the Career Test app to obtain a more specific list of careers.

 What's Your Reaction?